Pet Euthanasia in Clemson, SC

 Overview of the Procedure

-After the catheter is placed, your veterinarian will administer a sedative which will act very quickly.
+After the catheter is placed, we will administer a sedative which will act very quickly.
 The euthanasia solution will then be administered via the catheter and flushed through with saline.
 From this moment, it typically takes anywhere from a few seconds to a minute or two before a pet’s heart stops beating.

 For pets whose veins are very fragile or for whom placing a catheter would cause stress, we will administer a subcutaneous injection of sedation.
 This sedation usually takes anywhere from 5 to 15 minutes to become effective.
 At this point, your pet will no longer be feeling anything or have any consciousness.
 Our staff will then place a catheter to allow administration of the euthanasia solution.